Table of Contents

 It should be taken after the meal.
 Try to take at the same time daily.

 Is it safe to drive while taking Agnitundi Vati?

 If a person feels side effects such as drowsiness, dizziness, hypotension, headache, or any symptoms affecting mental alertness, he or she must not drive or operate heavy machinery.

 Can I take it during periods?

 It can be taken.
 Avoid during periods, if you feel any effect on bleeding pattern.

 No, it is UNSAFE to use Nux Vomica during pregnancy.

 Can I give it to children?

-It is UNSAFE in larger dose, immediately consult doctor.
+It is UNSAFE in a larger dose, immediately consult a doctor.

 When to consume Agnitundi Vati, empty stomach, before food or after food?